-When you schedule a vacation, be sure to plan ahead.
+If you have diabetes, be sure to plan ahead when you schedule a vacation.
 Plan for changes in meal patterns, time zones, and increased or decreased activity.

-- Bring your doctor's name and phone number and keep it with you at all times.
+- Bring your doctor's name and phone number, and keep them with you at all times.

 - Always carry and wear medical identification that states you have diabetes.

 - Keep medicines, syringes, and blood sugar testing supplies in your carry-on luggage.
 Do not check these supplies with your luggage in case it is lost.
-Remember -- the cargo hold is not heated or insulated well, so medicine and supplies can be damaged.
+Remember, the cargo hold is not heated or well insulated, so medicine and supplies can be damaged.

 - Take enough medicines and medical supplies to last an extra week in case you get stranded or stay longer than you planned.